voedger/voedger-kb/writing-guidelines.md

 - Content
   - Brief description of the purpose and scope
   - Detailed context and prior work relevant to the topic (background)
-  - Overview of the document structure and key sections
+  - Optional: Overview of the document structure and key sections

 ### `## Motivation`